Standard Classic Barge Cruise Itinerary - Scotland

 After breakfast, guests are transferred by private chauffeured minibus to their choice of location in Inverness.

-- This is a sample itinerary and is subject to change.
-On alternate weeks the cruise will be in the reverse direction.
+- On alternate weeks the barge cruise will be in the reverse direction.

 - Please note that the excursion to Cawdor Castle is only possible between early May and the end of September.
 A visit to Fort George will replace it either side of these dates.